biopragmatics/oquat/docs/unknowns/source/uberon.md

 | NeuroNamesCNID:178 |        1 | [UBERON:0015708](http://purl.obolibrary.org/obo/UBERON_0015708) |
 | NeuroNamesCNID:538 |        1 | [UBERON:0034743](http://purl.obolibrary.org/obo/UBERON_0034743) |

-## `OGEM` (2)
+## `OGEM`

+There are 2 usages of `OGEM` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OGEM)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OGEM).

 | curie       |   usages | nodes                                                           |
 |-------------|----------|-----------------------------------------------------------------|
 | OGEM:000006 |        1 | [UBERON:0000307](http://purl.obolibrary.org/obo/UBERON_0000307) |
 | OGEM:000001 |        1 | [UBERON:0000922](http://purl.obolibrary.org/obo/UBERON_0000922) |

-## `OGES` (13)
+## `OGES`

+There are 13 usages of `OGES` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OGES)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OGES).

 | curie       |   usages | nodes                                                           |
 |-------------|----------|-----------------------------------------------------------------|